robfatland/nexus/bash/index.md

 To ensure access to `miniconda` from the command line, place the following line at the very end of `~/.bashrc`:

 ```
 export PATH=~/miniconda3/bin:$PATH
 ```

-Next: Run `~/.bashrc` and confirm the `conda` package manager is available.
+Next: Run `~/.bashrc`, confirm the `conda` package manager is available, and have conda go through its initialization process.

 ```
+source ~/.bashrc
 which conda
 conda init
 source ~/.bashrc
 ```

+> Note: `conda init` modifies `.bashrc` for conda environment use.
+It should suffice to run `source ~/.bashrc`.
+> It should also suffice to log out and log back in to the VM (`exit`).

 Incidentally in addition to package managers `conda` and `pip` there is also available in Linux the Advanced Package Tool or `apt`.
 This is specific to Debian-based forms of Linux including Ubuntu.
-One can update the package index and then upgrade installed packages using apt, as follows.
+One can update the package index and then upgrade installed packages using `apt`, as follows.
 I claim this is a worthwhile perfunctory action as part of this bootstrap process.

 ```
 sudo apt update -y